Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

     export class BetterHighlightDirective implements OnInit {
         constructor(
             private elRef: ElementRef,
-            private renderer: Renderer2) {}
+            private renderer: Renderer2

-    ngOnInit() {}
+        ) {}

+        ngOnInit() { /* set initial properties here */ }

        @HostListener('mouseenter') getOn(eventData: Event) {
-        this.renderer.setStyle(
+           this.renderer.setStyle (
                this.elRef.nativeElement,
                'background-color',
                'yellow');
 	}

         @HostListener('mouseleave') getOff(eventData: Event) {
             this.renderer.setStyle(
                 this.elRef.nativeElement,
                 'background-color',
-            'transparent');
+                'transparent'
+            );
         }
     }
     ```
-### Binding to Host Properties with @HostBinding
+### E. Using HostBinding with HostListener
-1. As a simpler alternative to using the *Renderer2* object, we can use the decorator **@HostBinding**.
-This decorator takes as a parameter an attribute of the host element of the directive and binds it to a variable (which should have an initial value set.
-We can then change the value of the variable and see it reflected in the attribute (for example, through and event from *@HostListener*.
+1. In the following example, we very easily set up a directive that sets the intial color and background color of the element on which it is placed, and then toggles that initial state of black on transparent to green on pink, based on the user's mouseclick.

 2. See the following example:
     ```javascript
-    import { Directive, HostListener,
-        HostBinding } from '@angular/core';
+    import { Directive, HostBinding, HostListener } from '@angular/core';

     @Directive({
-        selector: '[appBetterHighlight]'
+        selector: '[appDropdown]'
     })

-    export class BetterHighlightDirective {
+    export class DropdownDirective {
+        private colored = false;
+        constructor(){}
-        @HostBinding('style.backgroundColor') bc = 'transparent';
+        @HostBinding('style.backgroundColor') background = 'transparent';
+        @HostBinding('style.color') myColor = 'black';

-        @HostListener('mouseenter') hover(eventData: Event) {
+        @HostListener('click') myFunc(eventData: Event) {
+            if (this.colored) {
+                this.background = 'transparent';
+                this.myColor = 'black';
-            this.bc = 'pink';
+                this.colored = false;
+                return null;
             }

-        @HostListener('mouseleave') leave(eventData: Event) {
+            this.background = 'pink';
+            this.myColor = 'green';
-            this.bc = 'transparent';
+            this.colored = true;
         }
     }
     ```

+3. To bind a *class* to a variable, we use a very similar syntax:
+    ```javascript
+    @HostBinding('class.myClass') isMyClass = false;
+    ```
+    The above will attach the class "myClass" to the element on which the directive sits whenever *isMyClass* is true.

-3. One further thing we can do is make the directive more dynamic using custom property binding to allow us to get values from outside the directive.
+4. One further thing we can do is make the directive more dynamic using custom property binding to allow us to get values from outside the directive.
 The following is an example:

     a. first, we are going to have a component template, *app.component.html*, that will have a \<p> element on which we are going to place our directive.
 The pertinent part of that element is as follows:
     ```html